 You can make a baked potato just like Outback.
 It takes just an extra step or two to make your typical baked potato taste as if it came from a steakhouse.
 Hands down, this is one of my favorite and most used copycat recipes.

 Perhaps you have seen this classic baked potato in the steakhouse for years and may have long wondered how to prepare this famous side dish.
 It is straightforward to do.

 - Kosher salt

-I really recommend using a russet potato.
-They bake up very well and are ideal for a baked potato.
+I recommend using a russet potato.
+They bake up very well and are ideal for baked potato.
 Your cooking time may vary.
-If you have an extra-large potato you will need to be prepared that it will cook for a little longer.
+If you have an extra-large potato, you will need to be prepared it so that it will cook for a little longer.

 Also, cut the sprouts off your potatoes before cooking them.
-The sprouts are not tasty, and they are said to be poisonous.
+The nodes are not tasty, and they are said to be poisonous.